hiibolt/niu-metis-documentation/src/chapter_3_3.md

 ## Goals
 * Look at some examples of a `Dockerfile`
 * Get a rough idea for how to write your own `Dockerfile`
-* Get a rough idea on resources about publishing yor own Docker Images
+* Get a rough idea on resources about publishing your own custom Docker Images

 ## What Actually Is a Docker Image?
 In the past, we've only used images from the [Docker Hub](https://hub.docker.com).
 But how are those images created?